 Once you build up an audience – five, ten thousand visitors a month at least – then you can start monetizing.
 The thing I would do is I would collect emails in the short run and create a lead magnet.
 If I had a blog on yoga, I may end up having a lead magnet on 101 ways to do advanced yoga as a beginner, and then I can start collecting emails and test out promoting courses, eBooks, affiliate products, and AdSense ads.

 How Much Does it Cost to Start a Blog?

 It’s possible to create a blog today without spending much money.
 The following is an estimation of how much it costs to start a self-hosted WordPress blog using Hostinger as your hosting provider:

 - Hosting.
 Hostinger’s WordPress Starter plan is an excellent choice for small blogs powered by WordPress.
-The starting price is RM12.99/month.
+The starting price is RM9.99/month.

 - SSL certificate.
 An SSL certificate lets your readers know that your blog is safe to visit.
-Hostinger offers basic SSL certificates for free.
+Hostinger offers lifetime SSL certificates for free with their hosting plans.

 - Domain name.
 Hostinger offers a free domain for one year.
 Renewing a .com domain costs around $10/year.